chriscareycode/nagiostv-react/README.md

 Some of the features:

+- Native language support - English and Spanish so far (easy to add new languages)
 - New items slide in and out of place with smooth animations which looks really cool when things are happening.
 - Sorting - Ability to order items newest or oldest first
 - Filters - so you can hide ACKED or SCHEDULED or UNKNOWN or FLAPPING states